Barnaby Robson

 Hosted server

-Where both agents live.
-You need your own server so they’re always on — I don’t keep a computer running and online around the clock, so I rent a Hetzner box.
-Aim for the 8GB RAM, 80GB tier — enough headroom for the agents and their state.
+Where the agent lives.
+It has to be somewhere always on, and I do not keep a Mac running around the clock, so I rent a box.
+Aim for 8GB of RAM and 80GB of disk — enough headroom for the agent and its state.

 ChatGPT Images 2.0

-Image gen in ChatGPT · Plus from $20/mo
+Image generation in ChatGPT · Plus from $20/mo

-My favourite image generator now.
-It follows a detailed brief closely and lets you edit a picture conversationally until it’s right.
+My favourite image generator.
+It follows a detailed brief closely and lets you edit a picture conversationally until it is right.
+The image work on this site runs through it.

 Google AI Studio